digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   Created .daml/dist/my-pkg-1.1.0.dar

 Next, upgrade the ``Duplicate`` choice by adding an optional field ``amount``, and changing the behavior of the choice to default to a multiple of 3.
+Also upgrade the ``DuplicateResult`` data type to include the old value.
-Replace the definition of the ``Duplicate`` choice in the v2 implementation of ``IOU`` only:
+Replace the definitions of the ``DuplicateResult`` data type and of the ``Duplicate`` choice in v2 only:

 .. code:: daml